felifluid/bachelorarbeit/thesis/chapters/background.typ

 However, in the context of three-dimensional data, every point is assigned a value.
 In order to add more additional points interpolation is necessary. // for example with height data

 == Interpolation
+// focus on multidimensional data, at this is the data dimensions being interpolated in topovis When faced with multidimensional data, there are multiple different interpolation approaches to choose from.
+In this section two different methods are being introduced and discussed.

+=== RegularGridInterpolator
+The `RegularGridInterpolator` (RGI) is a python class provided by SciPy @scipy2025rgi.
+This class makes a few assumptions of the grid structure to avoid expensive triangulation and therefore speed up the interpolation @scipy2025rgi.
+That is, the grid must be rectilinear, means rectangular with even or uneven spacing @scipy2025rgi.
+The RGI supports different methods for interpolation, among them nearest, linear, cubic and quintic @scipy2025rgi.
+The last two involve solving a large sparse linear system @scipy2025rgi.

+// TODO: explain trilinear interpolation?

+// ??: different headline?
+=== RBFInterpolator
+Similar to the RGI The `RBFInterpolator` (RBFI) is also a class provided by SciPy @scipy2025rbf.

+// TODO: cite underlying papers

 == ToPoVis
 === What is ToPoVis?